dialoguebranch/dlb-web/README.md

 `gradle.docker-with-keycloak.properties`.
 This contains workable default configuration values.
 * Generate local SSL certificates that will be used to secure the communication between the Dialogue Branch Web Service and the Keycloak server.
-  * Open a terminal and enter the `{GIT}/dialoguebranch/dlb-web/docker-compose/certs/` folder.
+  * Open a terminal and enter the `{GIT}/dialoguebranch/dlb-web/docker-compose/certs/` folder (create it if it does not exist).
   * Run the following command to generate a certificate and key file for your localhost (see https://letsencrypt.org/docs/certificates-for-localhost/):